smartfog/fogflow/doc/en/source/k8sIntegrationYAML.rst

 Kubernetes Integration Using YAML Files
 ******************************************

 Fogflow can be deployed on kubernetes cluster using individual YAML files if user whish to do so.
-To accomplish that following are the prerequisites :
+To accomplish that, following are the prerequisites :

 1. docker
 2. Kubernetes